zikula/core/docs/AccessControl/Users/README.md

 ## Authentication

-A separate module, ZAuthModule is responsible for the *authentication* of each user.
-For further details refer to [Authentication](Authentication.md).
+Separate modules like ZAuthModule are responsible for the *authentication* of each user.
+For further details refer to [Authentication](../Authentication/README.md).

 ### Security